 Reflexology Lymph Drainage

 RLD is a reflexology technique which stimulates specific lymphatic reflexes on the feet.
-Developed & researched by Sally Kay to help with the management of secondary lymphoedema in patients affected by treatment for breast cancer.
-Further research into RLD is planned and training days are available for reflexology practitioners.
+Developed from first principles & researched by Sally Kay to help with the management of secondary lymphoedema in patients affected by treatment for breast cancer.
+Further research into RLD is ongoing and training is available for reflexology practitioners.